 Kaliko will also be teaching a workshop on rhythm using traditional Hawaiian percussion instruments.
 And he will teach us “Hawai’i Aloha,” the beautiful song that traditionally closes all Hawaiian gatherings and ceremonies, emphasizing the meaning and correct pronunciation of the Hawaiian words, which is more important than you might realize.
 (Just imagine if you heard someone enthusiastically singing “Tinkle, tinkle, little star!”
 Don’t be that person!)

 Lehua Wilson AhSam

-Lehua Wilson AhSam, the executive director of the Kohala Village Hub, is the “tock” to the “tick” of the Hawai’i Island ‘Ukulele Retreat: consistently sure and steady, relentlesly operating in the background, and absolutely indispensable to its success.
+Lehua Wilson AhSam, has long been the “tock” to the “tick” of the Hawai’i Island ‘Ukulele Retreat: consistently sure and steady, operating quietly in the background, and absolutely indispensable to our success.